minghao2016/PremDPPI/README.md

 ## About
 <font size=4>

 PremDPPI can identify the mutations that disrupt protein-protein interactions.
-It can be used for finding mutations which affect protein function.
+It can be used for finding mutations that affect protein function.
 The 3D structure of a protein-protein complex is required for performing the prediction.

 </font>